Antonio Neri (businessman)

 Antonio Neri (born May 10, 1967) is an Argentine-Italian-American businessman who currently serves as president and chief executive officer (CEO) of Hewlett Packard Enterprise (HPE).
 Born in Argentina, he studied engineering at National Technological University and started working for Hewlett-Packard in 1995.
 Neri joined HPE's board of directors upon his promotion to the president and CEO position in 2018.

 Early life and education

-Neri was born in Argentina on May 10, 1967.
+Neri was born in the port city of Bahía Blanca, Argentina, on May 10, 1967.
 His parents were Italian immigrants to Argentina both from Sicily.
 He became interested in electronics and technology as a teenager.
-Neri began military education and training at the age of 15, becoming an engineering apprentice for the Argentine Navy and working to repair ships' radar and sonar systems.
+Neri began military education and training at the age of 15, becoming an engineering apprentice for the Argentine Navy and working to repair ships' radar and sonar systems at the Port Belgrano Naval Base.
 He remained with the navy during his time at the Escuela Nacional de Educación Técnica and the National Technological University, where he continued to study engineering.

 Neri also studied art in Argentina for nine years and has taught art, specializing in drawing and painting.